ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## News

+- [Apr.
+25, 2022] Our end-of-term hangout is taking place this Friday, April 29!
+We'll have pizzas and then head out for a drink at Browns.
+RSVP in the *#social* channel on Slack.
 - [Mar.
 24, 2022] The undergraduate consulting (STAT 450) students
 will present the results of their projects on a poster session.
 Join us on April 4, 2022 at 9am in the ESB atrium!